 Paul Amenta, artist and founder of SiTE:LAB, has received national attention for his use of vacant urban spaces for temporary site-specific public art installations and projects.
 He holds a BFA in Sculpture and Printmaking from Grand Valley State University and an MFA in Fine Arts from The School of Visual Art in New York.

 Ted Lott is a Principal at Lott3Metz Architecture.
 Ted is an award-winning architect, urban designer and planner and an active stakeholder in the city neighborhoods, working to build strong relations with the City of Grand Rapids and neighborhood residents.
 He earned his graduate and undergraduate degrees from the University of Michigan.

-SiTE:LAB is a nomadic all-volunteer artist-led initiative that has organized over 20 projects primarily in underutilized sites in Grand Rapids, Michigan.
+SiTE:LAB is a nomadic all-volunteer artist-led initiative that has organized over 25 public projects primarily in underutilized sites in Grand Rapids, Michigan.
 Project sites have included: An entire city Block, an abandoned natural history museum, a nature preserve, vacant commercial buildings, and a once-grand downtown hotel.
-SiTE:LAB's current site is a 70,000 sq ft abandoned high school.
+SiTE:LAB's current site is a 70,000 sq. ft abandoned high school.

 photo credit: Paul Amenta